ghiandFe/game_deals_frontend/README.md

 ## SYSTEM CONFIGURATION

-From now on, all commands must be launched from within the repo folder (game_deals_frontend)
+From now on, all commands must be launched from within the repo folder (game_deals_frontend).

 ### Installing dependencies